 That last one was a big deal, and I was happy to have STACK in my wallet when we visited, because one of the biggest differentiators of STACK is that they offer no foreign exchange fees for free.
 However, the card is more than just that, even though it’s a pretty sweet feature, so keep reading for my full STACK review.

-And as a bonus, if you sign up using the links in the post, you’ll get a $25 cash bonus as soon as you activate your card!
-Speaking from experience, it really does hit your card as soon as you activate it, which is amazing.
+And if you sign up using the links in the post, you’ll get a $5 cash bonus as soon as you activate your card.

 NOTE: This review is based on my own experience using STACK.
 The links in this post are affiliate links, so I’ll earn a small commission at no cost to you if you sign up.